 Online schools that develop and use their own curriculum must conduct self-assessments of their courses against the iNACOL Standards for Quality Online Courses before submitting their courses for “a-g” review.
 UC will consider and review only self-assessed courses for “a-g” approval.

 Once the online school has conducted a self-assessment against the iNACOL course standards, it can be submitted to UC for “a-g” approval using the A-G Course Management Portal (A-G CMP) during the annual course submission period, open from February 1 to September 15.
 The online course is reviewed by a subject area analyst using the same guidelines and criteria as all other new courses.

 The University approves online courses for “a-g” purposes for a three-year term.
 After three years, the online school will be required to conduct another self-assessment against the iNACOL course standards before the course is resubmitted to UC for "a-g" review.

 Online schools that purchase or license "a-g" approved courses from an online course publisher do not need to complete the two-step "a-g" online course review process.
 It is the responsibility of the publisher to complete the appropriate assessment process and to submit their courses to UC for “a-g” approval.
-However, courses from an online publisher that are "a-g" approved must still be added to an online school’s “a-g” course list using the A-G CMP.
+However, courses from an online publisher that are approved must still be added to an online school’s “a-g” course list using the A-G CMP.